-How-to: CSV to Kafka with Python and confluent_kafka (part 1)
+How-To: CSV to Kafka With Python and confluent_kafka (Part 1)

 Even in modern environments, CSV is still a frequently encountered exchange format because many existing systems cannot deal with more modern alternatives.
 However, other formats are better suited to further processing in a big-data environment.
 This applies, in particular, to Avro in conjunction with Kafka.
 Avro offers a space-saving data format with many features, in which the data schema is also transferred.
 To improve handling, the schema can also be registered in a related repository.